 (Description of Salvia and Its Effects) "Salvia divinorum is a psychoactive plant that can induce dissociative effects and is a potent producer of visual and other hallucinatory experiences.
 By mass, salvinorin A, the psychoactive substance in the plant, appears to be the most potent naturally occurring hallucinogen.
 Its native habitat is the cloud forests in Mexico.

-Substances used for the expansion of consciousness.
+Entheogens, psychedelics and substances used for spiritual development and the expansion of consciousness.

 (Physical Effects of Psilocybin) "[Psilocybin] can produce muscle relaxation or weakness, ataxia, excessive pupil dilation, nausea, vomiting, and drowsiness.
 Individuals who abuse psilocybin mushrooms also risk poisoning if one of many existing varieties of poisonous mushrooms is incorrectly identified as a psilocybin mushroom."